 BEST Used Car Color Resale Value:

-So, what color car will be worth the most when it’s sold as a secondhand vehicle?
+So, what color car retains value best?
 Well, according to this research the color is… *drum roll*… orange!

 Orange?!
 Are you serious?